 Our company is incredibly proud of our leading reputation for quality roofing in the Denver metro area.
 Metro City Roofing is an award-winning roofing contractor rated within the top 1% of contractors in Colorado.
 We have earned an A+ rating with the Better Business Bureau.
 Customers have shared their excellent experiences on social platforms, amassing more than 100 reviews on Google, Facebook, the Better Business Bureau, and more.

 Metro City Roofing has worked hard to earn metro Denver homeowners’ trust, one customer and one roofing project at a time.
 And we are actively involved in the local community, donating $100 to the Food Bank of the Rockies with every roof replacement.
-We are members of various local Chambers of Commerce and sponsor multiple local schools and organizations across the Front Range.
+We also sponsor multiple local schools and organizations across the Front Range.

 Choose Metro City Roofing when you want the best Denver roofing company for your next roofing project.

 Key Customer Benefits to You

 Metro City Roofing is the #1 roofing contractor recommended by local insurance agents across the Denver metro area.

 99% success rate insurance claim approval when we recommend you file an insurance claim after your free inspection

 $0 additional cost beyond your insurance deductible with no hidden surprises throughout your entire roof replacement process

 28% average savings on homeowners insurance premiums with your free upgraded impact resistant shingles